discom4rt/prender/README.md

  * The MouseMotion library that Prender depends on is a little rough and may not pick up the direction of your mouse accurately.

 ## Future Considerations
+ * Implement swapping for same domain frames
  * Increase responsiveness of loading
- * Use a more than one frame to render some of the links that fall on the cursor line
+ * Use more than one frame to render some of the links that fall on the cursor path